Various Artists – In Memory Of…

 As monuments, this is as multifaceted as any statue ever erected to a hero.
 As for a biographer, this is as passionate as any love letter ever written.
 As a living document to the deceased, it is a truly inspiring accomplishment.

-In My Ears: Various Artists – In Memory Of… by SndChaser, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.
+Various Artists – In Memory Of… by SndChaser is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.